 - Commence discussions with the State to establish possible agreement on the development of state-owned land to develop housing at prices affordable to Napa County's workforce. - Develop criteria that ensures that critical open space remain in use for the public's enjoyment as open space, while pursuing the use of unused land for housing.
-Consistent with the County's General Plan and Zoning, none of the State land currently designated as Skyline Park would be considered for housing development.
+Consistent with the County's General Plan and Zoning, no State land currently designated as a park or Agricultural, Watershed & Open Space shall considered for housing development.